lokitha-muni/lokitha-muni/README.md

 ### 🎪 Campus Fest Hub
 AWS-based event announcement platform for colleges featuring event registration, notifications, and analytics.

-### 🗣️ WhisprNote
+### 🗣️ AWS-Receipt-Project
-Voice-based journaling application using AWS Lambda, Comprehend for sentiment analysis, and S3 for storage.
+Automates receipt processing using several AWS services.
+It demonstrates how cloud-native tools can be used to build an event-driven, real-world workflow from scratch.

 </details>